balderdashy/sails-docs/reference/res/res.notFound.md

 # res.notFound()

-This method is used to send a [404]() ("Not Found") response back down to the client.
-This is normally used to indicate that the user-agent tried to get, update, or delete something that doesn't exist.
+Sends a [404]() ("Not Found") response using either [res.json()]() or [res.view()]().
+Called automatically when Sails receives a request which doesn't match any of its explicit routes or route blueprints (i.e. serves the 404 page).

-This method is called if Sails receives a route which doesn't match any of its explicit routes or route blueprints.
-In other words, this module is what serves the 404 page.
+When called manually from your app code, this method is normally used to indicate that the user-agent tried to find, update, or delete something that doesn't exist.

 ### Usage